Create Custom Cycle Models

 Cycle models are 100% cycle accurate models of Arm IP, compiled directly from RTL.
 With Cycle Models, users select and configure Arm IP, make architectural decisions and optimize system performance.

-Cycle Performance Analysis Kits are virtual SoC prototypes complete with software, consisting of 100% cycle accurate technology models connected with System IP Cycle Models, so you can get up and running right away.
+Cycle Model reference platforms are virtual SoC prototypes complete with software, consisting of 100% cycle accurate technology models connected with System IP Cycle Models, so you can get up and running right away.

 Fast Models are accurate, flexible models of Arm IP that simulate your software running on target hardware, which allow full control of the simulation, including profiling, debug, and trace.